hilmanski/freeStuffDev/readme.md

 a.
 Fork repo
 b.
 Inside your fork navigate to `content/stuff`
 c.
-Create here new file about service you want to add.
+Create a new file for service you want to add.
 File must have `.md` extension, i.e. `myservice.md`
 d.
 Use next template for content

 ```